oxylok/61-RedTeam/redteam_core/challenge_pool/ab_sniffer_v1/docs/testing_manual.md

 ## Important Notes

-- The server runs on port 10001 by default
+- The server runs on port 10001 by default and the miner-api runs on port 10002
-- Make sure port 10001 is available on your system
+- Make sure port 10001 and 10002 are available on your system
 - All interactions are logged for analysis

 ## Troubleshooting